About

 Who We Are

-With a wide breadth of experience in recruitment, development, and investment services, the Wyoming Business Council (WBC) works hard to create an economic framework so that Wyoming businesses and communities can thrive.
+With a wide breadth of experience in recruitment, development, and investment services, the Business Council team works hard to create an economic framework so that Wyoming businesses and communities can be resilient.

 Created in 1998, the WBC is a team of passionate professionals with a Board of Directors consisting of 13 business leaders from across the state.
 Governor Mark Gordon serves as co-chair of the board.
 With experience ranging from Fortune 500 companies, community banks, local and state governments, non-profit entities, private businesses, and economic development organizations, our team brings a wealth of expertise and deep local knowledge to Wyoming’s economic and community development efforts.

-Headquartered in Cheyenne with offices in Casper, Cody, Evanston, Laramie, Powell, Riverton, Sheridan, Torrington, and Wright.
+Headquartered in Cheyenne with offices in Casper, Cody, Evanston, Laramie, Powell, Riverton, Rock Springs, Sheridan, Torrington, and Wright.

 Leading Economic Growth